Mrrvlad5/DSP_Mods/EpicResearch/README.md

 Reach out to mrrvlad#0925 on discord / official DSP server.

 ## Changelog
+- v0.3.3
+    - QOL changes to the pre-automation game.

 - v0.3.2
     - All oil reserves, including starter planet, are now affected by sqrt of resource multipler.